akrherz/iem-database/README.md

 other__purpleair.sql | purpleair data for 10 Aug 2024
 other__ss_bubbler.sql | data for 13 Aug 2012
 other__ss_logger_data.sql | 2012-2014 random data
-postgis__00ugcs.sql.gz | NWS UGC database as of 30 Jul 2025
+postgis__00ugcs.sql.gz | NWS UGC database as of 30 Jul 2025, with hard coded 1980 start date
 postgis_00ugcs.sql | A faked UGC entry to match warnings below postgis_mcd.sql.gz | MCDs for much of July 2024 postgis_pireps.sql | A few PIREPs on 31 July 2024